Grand Jury Report: Retirement plans to tally $336M in unfunded pensions

 June 11, 2018

-A new Nevada County Grand Jury report has been released today highlighting an investigation into issues regarding local pension programs that may have caused an “unprecedented and largely unplanned increase in the cost of public employee pensions” tallying more than $336 million in unfunded financial obligations, according to a grand jury press release.
+A new Nevada County Grand Jury report was released Monday highlighting an investigation into issues regarding local pension programs that may have caused an "unprecedented and largely unplanned increase in the cost of public employee pensions" tallying more than $336 million in unfunded financial obligations, according to a grand jury press release.

 According to the release, the Grand Jury calls for increased exposure of this issue and increased transparency on the part of public agencies to their constituents.